fireflycons/terminator/README.md

 | `message` | The message text.                                      |

 Most messages are emitted at `info` level.
 When a pod is terminated, messages about the termination are emitted at `warn` level.

+## Simple Test

+1. Install terminator in your cluster.
+Set `--interval`, `--startup-delay` and `--grace-period` to really small values so you don't have to wait too long.

+1. Create a pod with a dummy finalizer

+    ```yaml
+    apiVersion: v1
+    kind: Pod
+    metadata:
+      finalizers:
+      - kubernetes
+      labels:
+        run: testpod
+      name: testpod
+      namespace: default
+    spec:
+      containers:
+      - image: nginx:alpine
+        name: testpod
+    ```

+1. After it's come up, delete it

+    ```
+    kubectl delete pod -n default testpod
+    ```

+    It should be stuck terminating.

+1. Wait for terminator to do its next cluster scan.
+The pod should delete.
+Examine the terminator pod logs.

+After testing, ensure to set the intervals back to sensible or default values!